odpi/egeria-connector-ibm-information-server/README.md

     To operate, the IGC user credentials must have (at a minimum) the following roles within Information Server:
     `Suite User` and `Information Governance Catalog User`.
 (These are both read-only, non-administrative roles.)

-    You can optionally also provide a list of zone names that will be used as default zones for all Assets retrieved from IGC through the proxy (in the example above this is a single zone called `default`).
+    You can optionally also provide:

+    - a list of zone names that will be used as default zones for all Assets retrieved from IGC through the proxy (in the example above this is a single zone called `default`).
+    - override the default behavior where if an unmapped instance in IGC is retrieved a RepositoryErrorException will be thrown, to instead simply log a warning and ignore the unmapped instance (not return it or throw an exception) by setting `ignoreUmappedInstances` to `true`.

     Note that you also need to provide the `connectorProvider` parameter, set to the name of the IGC connectorProvider class (value as given above).